Tools measurement and tolerances - Electronics

 My father bought his first AE-1 in 1976 with the 50mm lens when the camera was first launched.
 The camera was particularly popular with amateur photographers for at least a decade.
 The A-1 was launched later and was the professional version.

-I find this camera has everything to hand and only features that you need and it does all that you expect of it well.
-The design was not compromised in order to persuade you to purchase the next model - this happens in capitalism occasionally during times of commercial pressure in this case to beat off any remaining German or Nikon camera supremacy.
-A classic surely?
+I find this camera has everything to hand and only features that you need, and it does all that you expect of it well.
+The design was not compromised in order to persuade you to purchase the next model but to keep the commercial pressure, on any remaining German or Nikon camera supremacy.
+A classic camera, surely?

 Left Camera;